richardbiely/gaia-ecs/README.md

 The main benefits of archetype-based architecture are fast iteration and good memory layout by default.
 They are also easy to parallelize.
 On the other hand, adding and removing components can be somewhat slower because it involves moving data around.
 In our case, this weakness is mitigated by building an archetype graph.

+In this project, components are entities with Component component attached to them.
+Treating components as entities allows for great design simplification and big features.

 # Usage
 ## Minimum requirements